gianlucaparadise/flutter_local_notifications/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_local_notifications.svg)](https://pub.dartlang.org/packages/flutter_local_notifications)
 [![Build Status](https://api.cirrus-ci.com/github/MaikuB/flutter_local_notifications.svg)](https://cirrus-ci.com/github/MaikuB/flutter_local_notifications/master)

 A cross platform plugin for displaying local notifications.
+This fork can also handle media notifications on Android and can create a Media Player-like notification.
+An example is provided in the [sample app](./example/lib/main.dart#L727).

 ## Supported Platforms
 * Android API 16+ (4.1+, the minimum version supported by Flutter).
 Uses the NotificationCompat APIs so it can be run older Android devices